chuaindia/chuaindia/README.md

 ### Hello! 👋

-- 🌱 I completed my full-stack software development program at Microverse. everything under the guidance of the online Microverse School.
-With the sound knowledge in multiple languages, framworks, and technologies, I am also a successful pair programmer capable of completing project through remote work.
+- 🌱 I completed my full-stack software development program under the guidance of the online Microverse School.
+With sound knowledge of multiple languages, frameworks, and technologies, I am also a successful pair programmer capable of completing project through remote work.
 I am available for hire.
-Go through my pinned repositories to see what effort I have made.
+Go through my pinned
+     repositories to see what effort I have made.
 - 👯 I have started my second innings to become a successful Full-Stack Software Web Developer in a good international company.

 ### <h1 align="center">TechStacks</h1>
 <br>